-In the 18th century, Spanish priests established five Catholic missions along the San Antonio River.
-The systems instituted by the friars led to an ethnically diverse society that continues to influence our city.
-Today, the five missions (Mission San Antonio de Valero, Mission San José, Mission Concepción, Mission San Juan and Mission Espada) represent the largest concentration of Spanish colonial missions in North America.
+In the 18th century, Franciscan friars established five mission complexes along the San Antonio River on the northern frontier of New Spain.
+Together with the indigenous peoples of the area, the friars created a unique culture and society that continues to influence our city.
+Today, the five missions (Mission Valero, Mission San José, Mission Concepción, Mission San Juan, and Mission Espada) represent the most concentrated and intact group of Spanish colonial mission complexes in North America.

 On July 5, 2015, the missions were granted World Heritage status by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
-World Heritage Sites are a natural or man-made site, area, or structure recognized as being of outstanding international importance and therefore as deserving special protection.
+World Heritage Sites are a natural or man-made site, area, or structure recognized as being of outstanding international importance and therefore deserving special protection.
 Sites are nominated to and designated by the World Heritage Convention (an organization of UNESCO).
 This designation reflects 9 years of work coordinating the community's efforts to secure this designation.
-This prestigious designation comes as Texas' first and the 23rd in the United States, joining an impressive list of historic sites that includes the Pyramids of Giza, Great Wall of China, Taj Mahal, or more close to home such as Independence Hall and the Statue of Liberty.
+This prestigious designation comes as Texas' first and the 23rd in the United States, joining an impressive list of historic sites.